m0rphine1/simple-cs-16-multihack/README.md

 source is based on https://github.com/rdbo/cstrike-basehook

-when will you use this repo, you need to install some libraries yourself. its importent to compile the project. or just create your own project and copy-paste sources.
+when you will use this repo, you have to install some libraries yourself. its importent to compile the project. or just create your own project and copy-paste sources.
 ## Credits